Keep your business going without lifting a finger

 Automated Failover FAQs

-If you experience a phone system outage whilst on an active call, the call will disconnect.
+If you experience a phone system outage while on an active call, the call will disconnect.

 Unfortunately, we are unable to automatically redial the caller into your failover service.
 However, they can call back and will immediately be diverted to your backup service.